manuelmauro/algonaut/CONTRIBUTING.md

 ## Writing Documentation

 Documentation improvements are always welcome!
-A solid project needs to have solid documentation to go with it.
-You can search for documentation-related issues on any of our GitLab trackers by filtering by the documentation label or submit an issue with your own suggestions for improvements.
+A solid SDK needs to have solid documentation to go with it.

 ## Useful Resources